 To promote awareness, PUB jointly held seminars with the Construction Industry Joint Committee (CIJC), a grouping of eight associations in the construction industry, on erosion and sediment control.

-To raise professionalism in soil erosion practices, PUB amended its Code of Practice on Surface Water Drainage in 2007 to provide more guidelines on how developers and contractors can effectively apply appropriate earth control measures at worksites.
-Now, developers and contractors submit to PUB appropriate earth control measures designed and endorsed by Qualified Erosion Control Professionals before the start of any construction work.
+To provide guidelines on earth control, PUB revised its Code of Practice on Surface Water Drainage in 2007 to provide best practices on earth control measures (ECM) at worksites.
+Along with the revision, building contractors have been required to register an ECM plan with PUB, designed and endorsed by a Qualified Erosion Control Professionals, and implement the ECM plan before the start of any construction work.